 Cutaneous leishmaniasis is also known as oriental or tropical sore, Delhi or Aleppo boil, uta or chiclero ulcer, or forest yaws.
-The causative agents are
+The major causative species are

 Cases have occurred among US military personnel serving in Iraq and Afghanistan and among travelers to endemic areas in Central and South America, Israel, and elsewhere.
 Uncommonly, L. braziliensis spreads widely in the skin causing disseminated cutaneous leishmaniasis.

-Diffuse cutaneous leishmaniasis, a rare syndrome,results in widespread nodular skin lesions resembling those of lepromatous leprosy.
+Diffuse cutaneous leishmaniasis, a rare syndrome, results in widespread nodular skin lesions resembling those of lepromatous leprosy Leprosy Leprosy is a chronic infection usually caused by the acid-fast bacilli Mycobacterium leprae, which has a unique tropism for peripheral nerves, skin, and mucous membranes of the upper respiratory... read more .
 It results from cell-mediated anergy to the organism.

-Mucosal leishmaniasis starts with a primary cutaneous ulcer.
-This lesion heals spontaneously; progressive mucosal lesions may not become apparent for months to years.
+Mucosal leishmaniasis due to L. braziliensis and related organisms typically starts with one or more primary cutaneous ulcers.
+Spread to the mucosa via lymphatics and the bloodstream probably occurs early in infection.
+The skin lesions heal spontaneously; but progressive mucosal lesions may not become apparent for months to years.
 Typically, patients have nasal stuffiness, discharge, and pain.
-Over time, the infection may progress, resulting in gross mutilation of the nose, palate, or face.
+Over time, the infection may progress, resulting in gross mutilation of the nose, palate, oral pharynx, or face.

 In visceral leishmaniasis, the clinical manifestations usually develop gradually over weeks to months after inoculation of the parasite but can be acute.
 Irregular fever, hepatosplenomegaly, pancytopenia, and polyclonal hypergammaglobulinemia with a reversed albumin:globulin ratio occur.
 In some patients, there are twice-daily temperature spikes.
 Cutaneous skin lesions rarely occur.
 Emaciation and death occur within months to years in patients with progressive infections.
 Those with asymptomatic, self-resolving infections and survivors (after successful treatment) are resistant to further attacks unless cell-mediated immunity is impaired (eg, by AIDS).
 Relapse may occur years after initial infection.

 Post kala-azar dermal leishmaniasis (PKDL) may develop after treatment for visceral leishmaniasis in patients in the Sudan and India.
 It is characterized by flat or nodular cutaneous lesions that contain many parasites.
-In patients in the Sudan, these lesions develop at the end of or within 6 mo of therapy and persist for a few months to a year after therapy.
-In patients in India and adjacent countries, the lesions develop 1 to 2 yr after therapy ends and can last for many years.
+In patients in the Sudan, these lesions develop at the end of or within 6 months of therapy and spontaneously resolve a few months to a year later.
+In patients in India and adjacent countries, skin lesions typically develop 1 to 2 years after therapy ends and can last for many years.
 PKDL lesions are thought to be a reservoir for the spread of infection in these areas.

 Parasites are usually difficult to find or isolate in culture from biopsies of mucosal lesions.

-Organisms causing simple cutaneous leishmaniasis can be differentiated from those capable of causing mucosal leishmaniasis based on the site of acquisition, specific DNA probes, or analysis of cultured parasites.
+Organisms causing simple cutaneous leishmaniasis can be differentiated from those capable of causing mucosal leishmaniasis based on the geographic area of acquisition, specific DNA probes, or analysis of cultured parasites.

 Serologic tests can help diagnose visceral leishmaniasis; high titers of antibodies to a recombinant leishmanial antigen (rk39) are present in most immunocompetent patients with visceral leishmaniasis.
 But antibodies may be absent in patients with AIDS or other immunocompromising conditions.
 Serologic tests for antileishmanial antibodies are not helpful in the diagnosis of cutaneous leishmaniasis.

-The leishmanin skin test is not available in the US.
+The leishmanin skin test that detects a delayed-type hypersensitivity response to leishmanial antigens is not available in the US.
 It is typically positive in patients with cutaneous and mucosal leishmaniasis but negative in those with active visceral leishmaniasis.

-For topical treatment, sodium stibogluconate injection or topical paromomycin outside the US or heat therapy or cryotherapy
+For cutaneous infection, topical treatment, sodium stibogluconate injection or topical paromomycin outside the US or heat therapy or cryotherapy

-Treatment of leishmaniasis is complicated; which drugs are used depends on the following:
+Treatment of leishmaniasis is complicated.
+The therapeutic approach depends on the following:

 Treatment of cutaneous leishmaniasis may be topical or systemic, depending on the lesion and organism.

-If a lesion is small, spontaneously healing, and not caused by a Leishmania sp associated with mucosal leishmaniasis, it can be closely followed, rather than treated.
+If a lesion is small, spontaneously healing, and not caused by a Leishmania species associated with mucosal leishmaniasis, it can be closely followed, rather than treated.